flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ## Validating Installed Packages

 Having discovered installed packages, `fetter` can validate them against a list of expected packages.
-That list, or "bound requirements", can be a "requirements.txt" file, a "pyproject.toml" file, or a lock file created by `uv` or other tool.
+That list, or "bound requirements", can be a "requirements.txt" file, a "pyproject.toml" file, or a lock file created by `uv` or another tool.

 For example, to validate that the installed packages match the packages specified in "requirements.txt", we can use the `fetter validate` command, again targeting our active Python with `-e python3`, and providing "requirements.txt" to the `--bound` argument.